No products in the cart.

 Smoking anything involves risks.
 When you smoke dried plant material, tars and carcinogens will inevitably make contact with your throat and lungs.

 Smoking CBD flower does not present the same risks as smoking cigarettes does.
 While smoking excessive amounts of CBD flower may cause some respiratory issues, it’s not made with excessive cancer-causing chemical additives that cigarette tobacco is.

-Smoking CBD can also interact with some prescription drugs, so please do check with your doctor or pharmacist before trying CBD.
+Smoking CBD can also interact with some prescription drugs, so please check with your doctor or pharmacist before trying CBD.